juvog/juvog/README.md

 <strong>
-I'm a full-stack student developer since 2020 sept.
+I'm a junior full-stack developer.
 </strong>

-:office_worker: I’m currently looking for a job training.</br>
 :elephant: I enjoy the teamwork. </br>
-:brain: I’m currently learning ⚛ React. </br>
+:brain: I’m currently learning ⚛ ReactJS. </br>
 :hourglass_flowing_sand:I began programming in 2015 and decided to study it in 2020. </br>
 :musical_keyboard: I started to play the piano in 2018 and I love strawberry jam. </br>
 :muscle: My favorite langages are javascript, C#.